Hire classic, vintage and iconic guitars - electrics, basses, acoustics - plus legendary effects pedals and amps.

 What's New

-Three gorgeous beauties, the newest additions to the collection, ready for you to hire now.
+A monthly top three of latest hires, new additions, guitar demos, and anything else that comes to mind.
 Click the image to see more about each, or hit Hire A Guitar, Hire An Amp or Hire A Pedal to see everything on offer!